EA-Swin: An Embedding-Agnostic Swin Transformer for AI-Generated Video Detection: Related Work

 \subsection{AI-generated video detection.}

-Recent years have seen a growing body of work on AI-generated video detection, moving beyond earlier studies that primarily focused on deepfake face manipulation or image-level synthetic content.
+Recent years have seen a growing body of work on AI-generated video detection, surpassing earlier studies that mainly focused on deepfake face manipulation or image-level synthetic content.
 Early works such as DeCoF \cite{ma2025detectingaigeneratedvideoframe_decof} and DeMamba \cite{demamba} represent some of the first attempts to explicitly address general AI-generated video detection, highlighting the need to model temporal artifacts beyond static visual cues.
-Existing approaches can be broadly categorized into video-based spatiotemporal models, embedding-trajectory–based methods, MLLM-based approaches, and image-based detectors commonly used for benchmarking.
+Existing approaches can be categorized into video-based spatiotemporal models, embedding-trajectory–based methods, MLLM-based approaches, and image-based detectors commonly used for benchmarking.

 \textbf{Video-based spatiotemporal models} aim to directly process video clips and capture temporal inconsistencies across frames.
 UNITE \cite{Kundu_2025_CVPR_UNITE} and DUB3D \cite{ji2024dub3d} employ 3D or video-level architectures to learn spatiotemporal representations, while DeCoF \cite{ma2025detectingaigeneratedvideoframe_decof} focuses on frequency-domain inconsistencies across time, and DeMamba \cite{demamba} introduces a structured state-space module to model local spatiotemporal irregularities.
 However, UNITE \cite{Kundu_2025_CVPR_UNITE} and DU3DB \cite{ji2024dub3d} are not open-sourced, and their video processing pipelines remain relatively coarse, often relying on short clips and limited temporal reasoning.
 Moreover, their evaluation protocols primarily use early or outdated generators, limiting their relevance to modern video synthesis models.
 Although DeMamba \cite{demamba} improves generalization through local spatiotemporal modeling, subsequent studies \cite{zhang2025physicsdriven_nsgvd,interno2025aigenerated_restrav} have shown that its performance can be surpassed when evaluated on newer, higher-quality generators, indicating limited robustness under rapidly evolving generation distributions.